backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 </details>-->

 <br>
 The image below shows the breakdown of ShapeNetCore (part of ShapeNet) that has ~57K models --- the biggest publicly released 3D model dataset as of yet.
-As we can see, it has large number of models for categories like chairs, tables, sofas, cabinets etc. but relatively few for bed, bowl, can -- there is a huge class imbalance as a result only highly frequent classes have been popular among researchers in computer vision.
+As we can see, it has large number of models for categories like chairs, tables, sofas, cabinets but relatively few for bed, bowl, can -- there is a huge class imbalance as a result only highly frequent classes have been popular among researchers in computer vision.

 ![](/assets/img/2019-01-15/ShapeNetCore.jpg)